 A course designed to familiarize beginning to seasoned film editors on the variety of features available in Final Cut Pro X. Topics will include: transforming clips, manipulating audio, color correcting, and multi-camera editing.
 One lecture hour and one lab hour per week for one quarter.
 May be repeated for credit.

 CC-043E INTRO TO IMOVIE & CREATING SHOWREELS (1.5)

-An introduction to basic/intermediate view showreel editing techniques and grassroots marketing and self-promotion, utilizing Apple's iLife apps.
-One lecture hour and one lab hour per week for one quarter.
-This course may be repeated for credit
+An introduction to basic/intermediate view showreel editing techniques and grassroots marketing and self-

 CC-053E MUSIC VIDEO BOOT CAMP (1.5)